 About JACK

-JACK is a male Australian Cattle Dog almost 6 years old.
+JACK is a male Australian Cattle Dog over 6 years old.
 Carefully selected as a great representative of his breed, Shannon decided to make him part of their program.
 Shannon has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Australian Cattle Dog